 0-60 definition and usefulness

-In other parts of the world, a very similar parameter is more often used: the 0-100; It means 0 to 100 km/h.
+In other parts of the world, a very similar parameter is more often used: the 0-100, which means 0 to 100 km/h.
 Also, another widely used car acceleration indicator is the quarter mile time or the time it takes for a vehicle to cover a quarter-mile distance from a complete stop.

 Some other similar parameters are sometimes used, like "0 to 62 mph", "0 to 100 mph", or "1/8 mile time".
 In essence, these are all car acceleration measures used to evaluate how fast a car can go from a standstill and reach a given speed or cover a given distance.